 As our potters are busy potting, we are unable to accommodate unscheduled visits to the Factory.

 Currently, we sell our work exclusively here on our website and at our stores in Asheville and Atlanta.
 In other words, we're a direct to consumer company and don't currently offer our work at wholesale.
 We hope to open a few other cities in the future - we'll let you know if we do!

 Who made my pottery?

-The pottery is made our incredible team of 10 and growing, led by Production Manager, Amanda Hollomon-Cook.
+The pottery is made by our incredible team of 20 and growing, led by our Director of Production, Daniel Vuono.

 Where did Alex & John learn to make pottery?

 Is Alex Matisse related to THE Matisse?

 Yes, Henri Matisse is Alex's great-grandfather.
 His step grandfather is Marcel Duchamp.
 Those artist types get around.

 Can I apprentice at East Fork?